orizens/angular-es6-styleguide/README.md

 This styleguide is also inspired from [@angularclass's boilerplates](http://github.com/angularclass) for angular & es2015.

 ## Purpose
-*Opinionated Angular.js written with ES2015 and module loadeing style guide for teams by [@orizens](//twitter.com/orizens)*
+*Opinionated Angular.js written with ES6/ES2015 and module loading style guide for teams by [@orizens](//twitter.com/orizens)*

 If you are looking for an opinionated style guide for syntax, conventions, and structuring Angular.js applications v 1.x with ES2015 and module loading, then this is it.
 These styles are based on my development experience with [Angular.js](//angularjs.org) and the [Echoes Player](http://echotu.be), [Open Source Project Development (currently the es2015 branch)](https://github.com/orizens/echoes/tree/es2015).